molson504x/molson504x.github.io/_posts/2023-08-07-My-Thoughts-On-The-GitHub-Actions-Runner-Controller.md

 my-runner   0         0         0            0           90m
 ```

-Additionally, there are now no longer any running pods in the cluster because we've told the autoscaler to scale down to 0 when nothing is required.
+Additionally, there are now no longer any running Runners in the cluster because we've told the autoscaler to scale down to 0 when nothing is required.

 ## Using The Self-Hosted Runner

 Using a self-hosted runner deployed by GitHub ARC is the same as any other self-hosted runner.
 In the workflow's `runs-on` clause, we can specify an array containing "self-hosted" and other labels that point to our self-hosted ARC runners.
 For example, the one deployed above has an extra label of "github-arc" so I could specify `runs-on: [self-hosted, Linux, X64, github-arc]` to target the ARC runners.
-For example:

 ``` yml
 jobs: